slinkydeveloper/slinkydeveloper.github.io/_posts/articles/2017-08-08-My-GSoC-2017-Validation.md

 layout: post
 title: My GSoC 2017 - Requests validation
 excerpt: "At the beginning, there was the requests validation"
-modified: 2017-08-08T11:27:06+02:00
+modified: 2017-08-08T18:49:49+02:00
 categories: articles
 tags: [web development, gsoc 2017, vertx, vertx web, http, validation]
 share: true
 ads: false
 ---

 HTTP request validation it's a critical component of my project.
 HTTP requests validation needs to work well to get working all layers upon.
-I love to call that _vertx-web validation framework_ (I love the word framework)
+I love to call that _vertx-web validation framework_ (I love the word framework :heart_eyes:)

 ## Structure of Validation framework
 The validation framework is located inside maven module `vertx-web` and package `io.vertx.ext.web.validation`.
 Following the Vert.x rules, there are Java interfaces for polyglot vertx-web interface and classes inside `io.vertx.ext.web.validation.impl` that implements the logic of the validation.

 `HTTPRequestValidationHandler` and `OpenAPI3RequestValidationHandler` (request validator for OAS3) subclass `BaseValidationHandler`, the base class for validation.
-This class contains a list for `ParameterValidationRule` for every `ParameterLocation` (query, path, header, cookie, form body).
+This class contains a map with parameter names as keys and `ParameterValidationRule` instances as values for every parameter location (query, path, header, cookie, form inside body).
 Every `ParameterValidationRule` contains a `ParameterTypeValidation`.
 To simplify things:

 * `BaseValidationHandler` validates the request, in fact it iterates through parameters and calls `ParameterValidationRule` methods
 * `ParameterValidationRule` abstracts a parameter and validates if parameter exists, if can be empty, ...